OAGi/Score/docs/user_guide/index.rst

 in the tree:

 1. **Bold Red font** is for an ACC.
-Another way to recognize an ACC in the tree is it is displayed with its DEN, which ends with “.
+Another way to recognize an ACC in the tree is it is displayed with its DEN, which ends with ".
-   Details”.
+   Details".
 When there is an ACC node directly under another ACC node, the node on the top is based on (i.e., extends) the bottom ACC and inherits all properties from the bottom (based) ACC.